About

 Law enforcement agencies, city and county officials, the news media, the business community, and plain citizens who want to keep their neighborhoods and communities safe — all have worked together to keep the program strong and put the criminals behind bars.

-Chapman was the force behind Trust Pays, the project that took CrimeStoppers’ proven formula into the schools and has had a major impact after less than a year.
+Brown and Chapman together conceived of the agency’s Trust Pay programs, the project that took CrimeStoppers’ proven formula into area schools and has had a major impact over more than a decade.

 All of this came as the result of one hold-up.